LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-adding-tables-to-the-pipeline.md

 >
 >Notwithstanding radical vendor upgrades to ***Tascomi API*** in future, the next iteration of this playbook guide should be focussed on the deployment, with code changes ***only*** made to the [Terraform script](https://github.com/LBHackney-IT/Data-Platform/blob/main/terraform/etl/24-aws-glue-tascomi-data.tf) and taking focus away from the Python development by making those code changes unnecessary.
 Making this a simple task for analysts to undertake and meeting the reasonable expectations of service managers preferring that adding resources to the Data Platform is a simple request and easy to deliver.
 >
+>Further, having refocussed our attention on the ***platform engineering*** we ought to look more closely at optimizing the **Terraform** for future product iterations.
+For example, the **Parse** and **Recast** jobs handle multi-table parameters which is very convenient for testing and saves us a lot of time.
+However, scheduling them to run that way in **Production** isn't necessary optimal and in fact it is suspected that it is not.
+Not least, because as the number of tables grows then then we lose control of the compute cost.
+But if those jobs can run with multi-table parameters then of course they can also run with just a single table parameter, and so the responsibility of processing multiple tables individually would be delegated back to the Terraform scripting, which in fact already happens for the **API resource** *response* processing.
+This is the kind of ***platform engineering*** hypothesis we ought to be testing refactoring and optimizing most of the time so that we can both reduce our running costs while making our production pipelines more scalable.
+>
 >But we should at least make sure the lessons learned and suggested improvements are made actionable for all future such API-integrated data ingestion pipelines.
 Indeed anything we can take away from this development, done early on in the history of the Data Platform, indeed done while we were still learning, is of great value to future development of the Data Platform.
 >
 >Case in view, the following section concerning the ***implementation*** (which is not about the code design) of the [PyDeequ](https://playbook.hackney.gov.uk/Data-Platform-Playbook/playbook/transforming-data/guides-to-testing-in-the-platform/data-quality-testing-guide) quality tests should greatly be simplified, or consigned to an appendix because code changes are deemed unnecessary other than in exceptional situations, given that every API resource quality test was determinable and could have been applied from the outset.